mechanismHQ/ordyswap/README.md

 In the output will be a big JSON blob containing a transaction payload.
 Open up https://mechanismhq.github.io/ordyswap and paste in the transaction data.
 Hit "submit" and your installed wallet will open a popup allowing you to approve and sign your transaction.

+After you broadcast your transction, you can find your swap ID in the "result" section of the explorer.
+If the transaction was successful, you'll see something like `(ok u1)` - where "1" is the swap ID.

 ### Get offer details

 ```bash